javascript-tutorial/en.javascript.info/1-js/99-js-misc/02-eval/article.md

 Please note that its ability to access outer variables has side-effects.

-Code minifiers (tools used before JS gets to production, to compress it) replace local variables with shorter ones for optimization.
-That's usually safe, but not if `eval` is used, as it may reference them.
-So minifiers don't replace all local variables that might be visible from `eval`.
+Code minifiers (tools used before JS gets to production, to compress it) rename local variables into shorter ones (like `a`, `b` etc) to make the code smaller.
+That's usually safe, but not if `eval` is used, as local variables may be accessed from eval'ed code string.
+So minifiers don't do that renaming for all variables potentially visible from `eval`.
 That negatively affects code compression ratio.

-Using outer local variables inside `eval` is a bad programming practice, as it makes maintaining the code more difficult.
+Using outer local variables inside `eval` is also considered a bad programming practice, as it makes maintaining the code more difficult.

 There are two ways how to be totally safe from such problems.